Learn Java Easy. Chapter 8 Exercises

 }

 Exercise 3.
-Count how many cells are occupied in the matrix created in exercise 2.
+Count how many cells are occupied in the array created in exercise 2.

 Solution: